 Success Criteria & Vocabulary

 Click this drop-down menu to see the Success Criteria.

-I can explain the process of translation and the role of enzymes during this process.
+I can explain the process of transcription.

 Click this drop-down menu to see the list of Vocabulary.